javapark1/geode-addon/doc/Workspaces-on-AWS-EC2-Instances.md

 # Workspaces on AWS EC2 Instances

-This article provides a step-by-step guide to creating and running a VM workspace on AWS EC2 instances.
+This article provides step-by-step instructions for creating and running a VM workspace on AWS EC2 instances.

 ## Launch EC2 Instances